Archer Mayor: Career

 In 1988, Mayor published the first installment of his Joe Gunther mystery series, Open Season, which he explained was "written as three completely separate books," which he ended up throwing out each time to start over.
 "When I wrote the third and final version of Open Season, it damn near wrote itself.
 I'd found my musical voice.
 I found the place: Brattleboro.
 I found the greater context: Vermont.

-Mayor followed up Open Season with Borderlands in 1990, and continued annually through 2022 with Fall Guy, the 33d installment of the series.
+Mayor followed up Open Season with Borderlines in 1990, and continued annually through 2022 with Fall Guy, the 33d installment of the series.
 He has used his experience in law enforcement to inform his novels and has noted that he doesn't plot out his books, preferring to let the story play out as he writes.

 In 2004, he was awarded the New England Independent Booksellers Association Award for Best Fiction and in 2012, he received the Governor's Award for Excellence in the Arts.

 In July 2022, Mayor announced that he was pausing his Joe Gunther series, saying in an interview that while writing mysteries has been useful to process his work as a death investigator, "if you do anything for 40-plus years, as I have been, a writer of both history and fiction, I think you do need a break every once in a while.
 Need to recharge your batteries, and maybe you just take the batteries out."